evedes/Image_Search_Abstraction_Layer_FCC/README.md

 3. I can get a list of the most recently submitted search strings.

 ------------------------------------------------------------------------------------
+#### NOTES:

+1. I've changed a little bit of the user stories.
+Started using Google CSE but due to the number of requests per day limitation I've chosen [Pixabay.com](https://pixabay.com/) site to use for this project.
+I've configured the API and got these three variables: PageUrl, ImageUrl and the Number of Downloads (changed the Alt Text for the Number of Downloads)

+2. You can paginate thru the results by adding /offset=10 to the URL

 Copyright &copy; 2017 | EVEDES | MIT License